neecofabian/Conference-Manager/README.md

-## Installing the Conference Planning System
+## The Official Conference Planning Managing System Program 2020 (GOTY)

 This document gives instructions to install the program with all dependencies.

 ### All systems (Linux, Mac OS X, and Windows)